General Dynamics /

 The making of your own decals is quite some work, but they are unique!

-The aircraft code J-066 can be obtained by using the Academy numbers on the decal sheet.
+The aircraft code J-066 can be obtained by using the Academy numbers on the decals sheet.
 These are the correct style and size for the Dutch Orange Jumper.

 The special right wing tip stripes and markings were as noted before sprayed on with masking, but the smaller white square panels were made with white decal.
 The round markings were made from grey, black and white decals, punching out the circles with a Waldron Punch and Die set